Introduction

 The Sentiero di San Vili (Path of Saint Vigilius of Trent) is a long distance trail boasting a length of more than one hundred kilometers, connecting Trento with the town of Madonna di Campiglio and circling the Brenta Group of the Dolomites (the highest peak in the so-called Brenta Dolomites is Cima Tosa with 3173 meters).

-I accomplished the part between Trento and the lake Lago di Lamar (and back), a distance that eventually summed up to about thirty kilometers.
+I walked the part between Trento and the lake Lago di Lamar (and back), a distance that eventually summed up to about thirty kilometers.

 The weather was quite bad on this early October day, and I was hiking in my raingear the entire morning and the afternoon as well.
 But I considered a fair amount of unpredictable discomfort a good thing actually.